 Palo Alto, CA — Traumatic brain injuries (TBI) can happen when someone is close to an explosion that sends out powerful shock waves through the air.
 If someone is in the proximity of an exploding munition, like a land mine, they may not have any visible injuries, but internal, life altering injuries may be present.
 TBI impacts an estimated 2.8 million people worldwide and contributes to over 50,000 deaths per year.

-Research has suggested that blast injuries affect vision, and collaborators Vinit Mahajan M.D., Ph.D., associate professor of ophthalmology at Stanford University, and Alexander Bussuk M.D., Ph.D. at the University of Iowa wanted to know if and how a blast’s shock waves damage the eyes.
+Research has suggested that blast injuries affect vision, and collaborators Vinit Mahajan M.D., Ph.D., professor of ophthalmology at Stanford University, and Alexander Bussuk M.D., Ph.D. at the University of Iowa wanted to know if and how a blast’s shock waves damage the eyes.

 Mahajan said, “Because the retina, a thin layer of tissue inside the eye, is made up of similar brain cells, we thought it might be vulnerable to damage from blast-TBI.
 Our experiments on two different mouse models confirmed that blast-TBI caused damage to the retina, especially the retinal ganglions cells that form the optic nerve.”